This post is also available in: French

-If you are looking for a break from sightseeing in Athens, fear not -there are plenty of gorgeous Greek islands close to the capital that make for the perfect island getaways.
+If you are looking for a break from sightseeing in Athens, Greece, fear not – there are plenty of gorgeous Greek islands close to the capital that make for the perfect island getaways.
 Not only is it convenient to get to, but each island offers a range of interesting things to do and see.
 Here are the best Greek islands to visit near Athens:

 8 Greek Islands to Visit Close to Athens

 Hydra is one of the most beautiful islands near Athens.
 From the port of Piraeus, it takes around 1 hour and 30 minutes by speedboat or 2 hours by ferry to get to the charming island of Hydra.
 What sets this island apart from the rest is that there are no motor vehicles on the island so all forms of transport must be done by boat, foot or donkey.
 Visitors will find plenty to keep themselves occupied; they can walk around the island admiring the elegant stone mansions, relax on beautiful crystal-water beaches, climb up to the bastions and explore the delightful fishing town of Kaminia.

-From Piraeus port, it takes around 1 hour by speedboat or 2 hours and 30 minutes by regular boat to get to the family-friendly, sailing-centered island of Poros.
+From Piraeus port, it takes around 1 hour by speedboat or 2 hours and 30 minutes by regular boat to get to the family-friendly, sailing-centered island of Poros in Greece.
 Visitors can sunbathe on the most popular beach on the island, Askeli, a sandy and clean beach with plenty of facilities or they can relax on Love Bay, the most picturesque spot on the island.
 There is also the opportunity to visit the Monastery of Zoodohos Pigi and walk up to the clock tower where there is a breathtaking viewpoint.